Math Workshop

 Core Instructional Model

 In recent years, there has been much research showing the effectiveness of problem-based teaching and learning.
 It is clear from this research that problem-based learning is THE best vehicle for developing expertise with mathematical practices.
-The Math Workshop Model in conjunction with Envisions is based on this very type of instruction, introducing math in the context of solving a real problem in which ideas related to the new content are embedded.
+The Math Workshop Model in conjunction with Building Thinking Classrooms is based on this very type of instruction, introducing math in the context of solving a real problem in which ideas related to the new content are embedded.
 Furthermore, it is essential to make the new concept (or important mathematics) explicit with enhanced direct instruction.
 Students will have many opportunities to connect their thinking through high cognitive level classroom conversations that directly relate to the concepts being taught.
-Rich, real-world problems are provided throughout, prompting the kind of thinking needed to be a good problem solver.
-A key element of Envisions is a series of visual illustrations (called the Visual Learning Bridge) that connects students' thinking and classroom discussions about problem solving to the new mathematical ideas presented in the lesson.
+Rich, real-world problems are presented to students, prompting the kind of thinking needed to be a good problem solver.
+In our classroom, students will be engaged daily in deep mathematical thinking that is learner-centered and student-owned.
 It doesn't take research to know that students perform better on procedural skills when the procedures make sense to them!
 Procedural skills are developed with conceptual understanding through careful learning progressions.
 Students will even get to set their own goals for academic growth.
-What's more is that there are a wealth of resources available to ensure all students achieve mathematical fluency, thus meeting the Common Core State Standards.
+What's more is that there are a wealth of resources available to ensure all students achieve mathematical fluency, thus meeting the New Jersey Student State Standards.

 Why Mathematical Practices are Important